MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-the-profile-for-advanced-leaderboards.md

 - [**GetLeaderboard**](xref:titleid.playfabapi.com.client.playerdatamanagement.getleaderboard)
 - [**GetLeaderboardAroundPlayer**](xref:titleid.playfabapi.com.client.playerdatamanagement.getleaderboardaroundplayer)

-The result is a list of [**PlayerLeaderboardEntry**](xref:titleid.playfabapi.com.client.playerdatamanagement.getleaderboard#playerleaderboardentry) objects that contain only basic information about the player and their relation to the current leaderboard.
+The result is a list of [**PlayerLeaderboardEntry**](xref:titleid.playfabapi.com.client.playerdatamanagement.getleaderboard#playerleaderboardentry) objects that contain only basic information about the player, and their relation to the current leaderboard.

-However, PlayFab also allows you to use [**PlayerProfileViewConstraints**](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofileviewconstraints) to gain additional information about each player.
+However, PlayFab also allows you to use [**PlayerProfileViewConstraints**](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofileviewconstraints), to gain additional information about each player.

 > [!NOTE]
 > This example assumes you already have some leaderboard data to play with.
 Please refer to our [Accessing Archived Tournament Results](accessing-archived-tournament-results.md) tutorial, for a method to generate some test data.